-First, draw a design with white glue on a sheet of black construction paper.
+First, draw a fireworks design with white glue on a sheet of black construction paper.